therealsheero/CGPA-Calculator---extension/README.md

 6. Click **“Progress Report”** to view your chart.
 7. Use **“Download”** to save your full PDF report.
 8. Go **“Back”** or **“Clear All”** anytime to reset or edit data.
+9. Click **"Convert to Percntage"** to convert GPA into percentage.

 ---